arunabh05/SpotifyNewRelease/README.md

 # Spotify New Release

-A Single Page application to view the lastest released albums on Spotify.
+A Single Page application to view the new released albums on Spotify.

 ## Features
-1. A new releases page to view latest released albums.
+1. A new releases page to view new released albums.

 2. A list of albums with sorting toggle.